cfengine/documentation/resources/additional-topics/devops.markdown

 CFEngine is not a programming language, but a documentation language for system state that has the pleasant side effect of enforcing that state on a continuous basis.
-It gets away from the idea of `build automation' to complete lifecycle management.
+It gets away from the idea of _build automation_ to complete lifecycle management.
 It's continuity is a natural partner for a rapid development environment, as mistakes can be quickly fixed on the fly with minimal impact on the system.